Publications

 2. Start the assistant

-To launch the chat-based assistant, load the GEOM environment (i.e., with geom_load
+To launch the chat-based assistant, load the GEOM environment (i.e., with geom_load) and run:

 The assistant will automatically create and execute the corresponding GEOM command for you.